 At its 17th session in Perth, October 2001, the panel agreed that the sub-group had proved successful and had led to significant improvements in the quality of the data produced by these instruments.
 At the same time, the panel agreed that there was a need (i) to evaluate other types of buoys or instruments (e.g. moorings, thermistor strings) but also (ii) to routinely discuss other technical issues such as DBCP recommended Argos message formats, or to define specific DBCP criteria regarding life-times, early failures, ocean areas, etc. The Panel therefore decided to extend the terms of references of the group to become a more general DBCP evaluation group.
-In 2008 the DBCP changed it's structure to include Task Teams, one of which, Instrument Best Practices and Drifter Technology Development replaced the Evaluation group.

-The Task Team is chaired by Bill Burnett, primarily works via email (dbcpeval@jcommops.org mailing list), meets annually in conjunction with DBCP workshops, and reports to the DBCP at panel sessions.
+The group then evolved into a DBCP Task Team on Instrument Best Practices and Drifter Technology Developments (TT-IBP).
+The Task Team primarily works via email (dbcpeval@jcommops.org mailing list), meets annually in conjunction with DBCP Sessions, and reports to the DBCP at panel sessions.